Xinyi-Ding/Scolarly-Net/Documents/Design.md

 - **[Architectural Design](#architectural-design)** - Detailed information about the system's architecture and technological framework.
   - [Technology Stack Architecture](#technology-stack-architecture) - The set of technologies used in the system.
   - [Component Architecture](#component-architecture) - The internal structure and design of individual system components.
+- **[Requirements Table](#requirements-table)** - This table succinctly summarizes the system's requirements, design details, descriptions, priorities, and test objects, offering a clear overview of its functions.
 - **[Requirements Analysis](#requirements-analysis)** - Examination of user needs and system requirements to guide the design.
   - [Paper Details Extraction (Topic/Keyword/Author/Reference)](#1-paper-details-extraction-topickeywordauthorreference) - Methods for extracting and analyzing academic paper details.
   - [Topic Connection](#2-topic-connection) - Techniques for identifying relationships between different research topics.